 Do all cats stare into space?
 I do!
-And while you might think I’m looking at nothing, you’d be surprised by what I see.
+And while you might think I’m looking at nothing, you’d be surprised by all the teeny, tiny things I can see that are invisible to you.

 Hey, Creeped Out Cat Mom!